zappan/mean-boilerplate/README.md

 assets to CDN and use reverse proxy (or some other method) for serving those static files without actually hitting the Express app, with having Express app ready to serve those assets as well.

+#### Additional Grunt Tasks

+By default, _dev_ build chain runs tests on every change.
+Client-side tests are run using [PhantomJS](http://phantomjs.org/) headles browser, and server-side tests are exectued using _MochaTest_ runner, both reporting to console.

+Still, some people like to have a GUI browser opened to check the client-side tests results, or wish to run tests manually.
+For those, there are the following tasks defined:

+* `$ grunt karma:dev`  - runs client-side tests _continuously_ in Chrome browser
+* `$ grunt testClient` - runs client-side tests once using PhantomJS
+* `$ grunt testServer` - runs server-side tests once using MochaTest
+* `$ grunt testRun`    - runs the above 2 single-run tests combined

 ## Configuration